vasi/dnf5keeper/README.md

 * Put your aptkeeper directory in git!
 Then you'll have a history of your changes.
 * Use comments to remind yourself why you wanted a package, so you know whether you still need it.
 * Need a single package, and too lazy to open your editor?
-Just run `aptkeeper add REASON PACKAGE`, and it will automatically put it in `tmp.keep` and install it.
+Just run `aptkeeper add foo "my reason" mypackage`, and it will automatically put it in `foo.keep` and install it.
 Then you can organize it properly later, when you have more time.
 * Put packages required for a project in a separate .keep file, so you remember that they're related.
 Now they're easy to remove all at once!
    * Similarly, you can put related packages nearby each other, so they're easy to block-comment and get rid of.
 * There's no harm in listing a package twice!
 Eg: if it's needed for multiple projects, you can list it in multiple .keep files.